Hunter recipes: Dove pot pie, a savory treat based on a frozen-food staple

 Chef's note

-When I make a pot pie crust I normally cheat and use Bisquick.
-It is totally a scam, I know, but a nice biscuit crust is better, quicker and easier than a labored pie crust.
+When I make a pot pie crust I normally cheat and use Bisquick (or people can use similar products).
+It may seem like cheating, I know, but a nice biscuit crust is better, quicker and easier than a labored pie crust.
 In my opinion.
 That said, I prepare Bisquick to the box specifications and then roll out my “pie” lit on a well-floured cutting board.
 I use a knife and the baking dish I am using to cut the shape.
 Then I will fill the dish and crimp the dough ends over my baking dish.